A Pomeranzian Growth Theory of the Great Divergence: Implications of the Model

 \subsection{Prediction of endogenous growth models in the pre-modern era}

-In the pre-modern era, while the population grew, per capita income was constant.
+In the pre-modern era, while the population grew, per capita income remained constant.
 This fact is seemingly inconsistent with the prediction of the endogenous growth theory that population growth is the engine of economic growth.
-One justification is that, in the pre-modern era, human capital accumulation was too slow because the population size was small, resulting in negligible per capita income growth, as explained by the unified growth model of \cite{galor-weil2000}.
-Our model provides an alternative interpretation of this inconsistency.
-Suppose that R\&D activities in the manufacturing sector are engines of modern economic growth.
-In my model, even if the population grows, per capita income stagnates in the pre-modern era because all the labor forces are allocated to agricultural production or raising children rather than manufacturing production.
+One justification for this is that, in the pre-modern era, human capital accumulation was too slow because the population size was small, resulting in negligible per capita income growth, as explained by the unified growth model of \cite{galor-weil2000}.
+Our model provides an alternative interpretation for this inconsistency.
+Suppose that R\&D activities in the manufacturing sector are the engines of modern economic growth.
+In my model, even if the population grows, per capita income stagnates in the pre-modern era because all labor forces are allocated to agricultural production or raising children rather than in the manufacturing production.